two-hundred/celerity-docs/docs/applications/resources/celerity-api.md

 When domain configuration is provided and the load balancer that powers the Ingress service is public-facing, a TLS certificate is generated with [Let's Encrypt](https://letsencrypt.org/) via [cert-manager](https://cert-manager.io/docs/installation/helm/) to provision certificates for domains associated with Ingress resources in Kubernetes.
 The certificate is used by the Ingress object to terminate TLS traffic.
 You will need to verify the domain ownership before the certificate can be used.

 When it comes to networking, the API will be deployed with the overlay network model in a public network as per the default AKS access mode.
 [Read about private and public clusters for AKS](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/public-and-private-aks-clusters-demystified/ba-p/3716838).
 When you define a VPC and link it to the API, the API will be deployed as a private cluster using the VNET integration feature of AKS where the control plane will not be made available through a public endpoint.
 The `celerity.api.vpc.subnetType` annotation has **no** effect for AKS deployments as the networking model for Azure with it's managed Kubernetes offering is different from other cloud providers and all services running on a cluster are private by default, exposed to the internet through a load balancer or ingress controller.
-When `celerity.api.vpc.lbSubnetType` is set to `public`, an Ingress service is provisioned using the [nginx Ingress controller](https://learn.microsoft.com/en-us/azure/aks/app-routing) that uses an external Azure Load Balancer under the hood.
+When `celerity.api.vpc.lbSubnetType` is set to `public`, an Ingress service is provisioned using the [nginx ingress controller](https://learn.microsoft.com/en-us/azure/aks/app-routing) that uses an external Azure Load Balancer under the hood.
 When `celerity.api.vpc.lbSubnetType` is set to `private`, the nginx Ingress controller is configured to use an internal Azure Load Balancer, [read more about the private ingress controller](https://learn.microsoft.com/en-us/azure/aks/create-nginx-ingress-private-controller).

 Memory and CPU resources allocated to the API pod can be defined in the deploy configuration, if not specified, the API will derive memory and CPU from handlers configured for the API.
 If memory and CPU is not defined in the deploy configuration and can not be derived from the handlers, some defaults will be set.
 The pod that runs the API will be allocated a limit of 1GB of memory and 0.5 vCPUs.